ryanvmenezes/cricket-winprob/README.md

 `odi_info.csv` (about 0.1 MB) -- information about the game such as location, teams, toss, etc.
 `odi_ballbyball.csv` (about 50 MB) -- every ball in every ODI match

+3. Process the master files into `odi_ballinfotrim.csv` that merges some ball and match info and has extra columns with basic calculation about the game state.